AonghasMackay/wslDevEnvironment/README.md

-Useful bash alias, function and startup functions so I can easily replicate my dev environment
+Useful bash alias, function and startup functions so I can easily replicate my dev environment.